 Step Five: Full Football Activity/Clearance

 After the player-patient has established his ability to participate in non-contact football activity including team meetings, conditioning and non-contact practice without recurrence of signs and symptoms and his neurocognitive testing is back to baseline, the team physician may clear him for full football activity involving contact.
 Once cleared by the team physician, the player-patient may participate in all aspects of practice.
 If the player-patient tolerates full participation practice and contact without signs or symptoms and the team physician concludes that the player-patient’s concussion has resolved, he may clear the player-patient to return to full participation.
+For the avoidance of doubt, if a player cannot participate in practice or full contact with other players due to the time of year and/or rules imposed by the Collective Bargaining Agreement, simulated contact activity will suffice to satisfy this step.
 Upon clearance by the team physician, the player must be examined by the INC assigned to his Club.
-The INC must be provided a copy of all relevant reports and tests, including the player-patient’s neurocognitive tests and interpretations.
+The INC must be provided a copy of all relevant reports and tests, including the Sideline and Booth UNC reports, the Booth ATC Spotter report and team injury reports, and have access to video of the injury, where applicable, and the player-patient’s neurocognitive tests and interpretations.
 If the INC confirms the team physician’s conclusion that the player-patient’s concussion has resolved, the player-patient is considered cleared and may participate in his Club’s next game or practice.

 Table 1.
 An Example of a Graduated Exertion Protocol* #